ReinV/SCOPE/README.md

 Warning: this may take up to several hours if there are many search hits.
 It is recommended to start with a more specific search when trying out SCOPE for the first time.

-## 3.3 Summarize the query results: make a table
+## 3.3 Summarize the query results

 Use the results folder as input